+3. Choose the best money transfer company based on your criteria

-You may also want to pay attention to the payment solution and pay-out options.
-Credit cards, debit cards or a bank transfer are the most common payment methods to send money to South Africa online.
-On the recipient's side in South Africa, you often have to decide if you want the converted amount to be sent directly to the recipient's bank account or received in cash (from an agent location).
+It is also important to have a look at the payment solution and pay-out options.
+You may have the option to transfer the money by bank transfer or by credit or debit cards.
+On the recipient's side in South Africa, you often have to decide if you want the amount in ZAR to be transferred to your recipient's account or be available for cash pick-up.

 Which provider should you use for transferring money to South Africa?